Phire0/A3FL-Twitter-Scraper/README.md

 ## Getting Started

-These are the instructions on how you can get this package up and running on your project locally.
+These are the instructions on how you can get this project up and running locally.

 You should clone this repository locally and deploy somewhere which can support a constantly running application.